 Take advantage of the many benefits of an overseas summer camp and have a look at our recommendations below.
 These international camps are already popular with Cayman parents.
 From Canada to New York, these camps offer a host of unique activities your child can get involved in.

-The list is constantly being updated and added to so be sure to check back so you don’t miss out!
+This list is constantly being updated so be sure to check back so you don’t miss out!

 Glen Bernard Camp just north of Huntsville in Ontario, is an all-girls summer camp located on 700 acres of forest with a kilometre of safe shoreline along Lake Bernard.
 Established in 1922, it has an established reputation of helping girls develop self-confidence and independence.
 Their slogan is “Live Lightly”.
 They demonstrate a significant commitment to environmental sustainability and they rely on solar energy, composting toilets and energy efficient lighting.